 Luambe, and Lukusuzi Liuwa Plain, West Lunga, Sioma Ngwezi, and Nyika Plateau have substantial wildlife but are still undeveloped.
 Mosi-oa-Tunya, near Victoria Falls, is regarded as a Zoological park as it has a well managed population of antelope, elephants, giraffe and rhino, but does not have any predators.

 Isangano, Lavushi Manda, Lusenga Plain, and Mweru Wantipa have never had management or facilities and have little wildlife but are still worth a visit by intrepid explorers and birdlovers.
-The newest Park to be proclaimed is Lusaka National Park, just outside the capital.
-It is currently being developed and will be open in 2014.
+The newest park to be proclaimed is Lusaka National Park, just outside the capital, which opened to the public in June 2015.